 The food trend in 2018 shaped itself along the lines of different Indian cuisines.
 While restaurants serving authentic food from different states like Lady Baga (Goan Cuisine), Dzukou tribal kitchen and Potbelly rooftop Kitchen gained greater acceptance from customers.
 As regional foods are being explored in the new food trend of 2018, local produce is being given more value.
 Farm to table practice is also expected to hit the trending charts as local produce is given more importance over imported stuff and regional cuisines have taken the front seat.
 Jute leaves are making an entry and regional food changing the restaurant trends.
 According to Manu Chandra, chef and partner of Fatty Bao and Monkey Bar, “This year the millet will shine, thanks to the effort of the people of Karnataka and the government.
 This is something that is going to change the foodscape and will also give back to the farmer and the land”.

 (ii) The Increasing Demand for Healthy Food

 (iii) New Cuisines That Dominated The Scene

 Middle Eastern appetizers such as hummus, or items such as shawarma and Falafel are already the favorites of many.
-Middle Eastern spices are also creeping in to give a distinct flavour to your taste palate.
+Middle Eastern spices are also creeping in to give a distinct flavor to your taste palate.
 Za’atar, an interesting blend of thyme, oregano, marjoram, and sesame, makes a great seasoning for chicken and flatbread.
-If you ever have grilled haloumi them you will consider called mozzarella sticks to be your favourites!
-We will witness a steady move beyond the standard curry towards fast-casual street food.
-New menu innovations like tandoori chicken poutine or spicy lamb burritos or chicken masala pizza will be featured on the menu.
-India will also see upscale Korean restaurants, which will come up in a big way, which will include fermented food, umami, and lots of spices into complex dishes.
-A focus on Persian, Israeli, Moroccan, Syrian and Lebanese cuisines is also highly expected to revolutionize restaurant trends that India will see in 2018.
+If you ever have grilled haloumi then you will consider called mozzarella sticks to be your favorites!

 (iv) Vegan Alternatives